-In 2023, we received a \$2 million Federal Reconnecting Communities Grant from the U.S. Department of Transportation to study transportation and land use changes on the Geary Expressway, between Laguna Street and Divisadero Street, in partnership with the San Francisco Planning Department, San Francisco Municipal Transportation Agency, and the Geary-Fillmore Community.
-The Geary-Fillmore Underpass Community Study will envision a high-quality multimodal transportation-oriented neighborhood that brings connectivity and economic benefits to the Japantown and Fillmore neighborhoods.
+The U.S. Department of Transportation awarded a \$2 million Federal Reconnecting Communities Grant to the Transportation Authority to study transportation and land use changes on the Geary Expressway, between Laguna Street and Divisadero Street, in partnership with the San Francisco Planning Department, San Francisco Municipal Transportation Agency, and the Geary-Fillmore Community.
+The Geary-Fillmore Underpass Community Study will envision a high-quality multimodal transportationoriented neighborhood that brings connectivity and economic benefits to the Japantown and Fillmore neighborhoods.